-- Reduces climate risk by not investing in the fossil fuel value chain. - Companies with high Storebrand Sustainability ESG score.
-The Storebrand Sustainability ESG Score developed by the Investment manager is a proprietary ESG rating system to analyse over 4,000 companies, using qualitative and quantitative assessment of sustainability risks and opportunities. - Allocates a part of the portfolio to climate solutions companies, such as renewable energy, green transport, recycling, water and energy efficiency. (as defined below). - Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves.
+- Reduces climate risk by not investing in the fossil fuel value chain - Companies with high Storebrand Sustainability ESG score.
+The Storebrand Sustainability ESG Score developd by the Investment manager is a proprietary ESG rating system to analyse over 4,000 companies, using qualitative and quantitative assessment of sustainability risks and opportunities. - Allocates a part of the portfolio to climate solutions companies, such as renewable energy, green transport, recycling, water and energy efficiency. (as defined below). - Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves.

 As part of the objective of making sustainable investments in the areas specified above, the Sub-Fund also applies an exclusion strategy.
-The Sub-Fund excludes investments in attained.
+The Sub-Fund excludes investments in companies with business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are companies with business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.